getify/foi-lang/formalization-work/Foi-Specification.md

 No trivia is admitted between the `?` and the `:`.
 The pair cuddles as `?:`, consistent with `?[` (§4.1), `?{` (§5.1), and `?(` (§5.2) -- every `?`-led form in the language binds its sigil to the delimiter that follows it.

 **Placement is structural.** A match body admits at most one else clause, and only in final position.
-Neither is a semantic check: `IndepMatchStmts` and `DepMatchStmts` (§5.1, §5.2) reach `ElseStmt` only through the single trailing `optional(...)` slot, so a second else, or an else followed by a pattern clause, fails to parse rather than being diagnosed later.
-An implementation gets both rules from the grammar and needs no separate pass to enforce them.
+Neither is a semantic check: `IndepMatchStmts` and `DepMatchStmts` (§5.1, §5.2) reach `ElseStmt` only through the single trailing `optional(...)` slot, so a second else, or an else followed by a pattern clause, fails to parse.

 The trailing slot is an exclusive choice between an else clause and a semicolon-less final pattern clause, so a body ending in an else must terminate its last pattern clause with a `;`.